ckbekker72/STILT_WBSE/README.md

 # Contribution of large wildfire events and burn severity classes to air pollution in California in 2018
-This repository contains code, data, and graphics to accompany {ADD CITATION & DOI HERE ONCE PUBLISHED}.
+This repository contains code, data, and graphics to accompany 10.1021/acsestair.4c00226.
 ## Requirements
 Analyses require use of Python and R.
 ## Code Access